wilzbach/docs.asyncy.com/storyscript/README.md

 ```

 ::: tip Info
-Learn the methods you can call with regular expression in the [Asyncy Hub](https://hub.asyncy.com)
+Learn the methods you can call with regular expression in the [Storyscript Hub](https://hub.storyscript.io)
 :::

 ## Types